-Finally, pasture-raised beef is 400% higher in vitamin E than grain-fed beef.
+Finally, pasture-raised beef is 400 percent higher in vitamin E than grain-fed beef.
 Vitamin E, as you know, is the granddaddy of the antioxidants because it protects against free radicals and their oxidative damage to your body and it’s DNA.

 And here’s a dirty secret…

 Along with Staphylococcus aureus, a 1998 study published in Science also found that feedlot cattle harbored 6.3 million cells of E-Coli (the bacteria responsible for food poisoning) per gram of meat, whereas grass-fed cattle had a scant 20,000.